oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

   return media_client</copy>
 ````

-The code shows how to use instance principal , however supported like other OCI services to have user principal or resource principal
+The code shows how to use instance principal, however supported, like other OCI services, to have user principal or resource principal

 1. Create Tasks